 As the name implies, a whole life insurance policy covers the insured for the whole of their life.
 The following are some common features of whole life insurance policies in Kenya.

-- Provides a payout to beneficiaries in the event of natural and accidental death.
+- They provide a payout to beneficiaries in the event of natural and accidental death.

-- Provides critical illness insurance where a payout is made to the insured in the event of a critical illness such as cancer.
+- Includes critical illness insurance where a payout is made to the insured in the event of a critical illness such as cancer.

-- Provides a payout or premium waiver to the insured in the event of a permanent or total disability.
+- May provide a payout or premium waiver to the insured in the event of a permanent or total disability.

 - Some companies provide the option of adding a spouse in the same policy i.e. joint cover.